d12frosted/elpa-mirror/stable-melpa/iedit-readme.txt

  - Finish - by pressing C-; again

-Many other work flows to highlight occurrences are possible, for example, activation from isearch, incremental selection and markup tag pair selection.
+Many other work flows to highlight occurrences are possible, for example, rectangle selection, incremental selection and markup tag pair selection.

 You can also use Iedit mode as a quick way to temporarily show only the buffer lines that match the current text being edited.
 This gives you the